+These are the best shoulder exercises.
 Shoulders are complex.
 Working with ball and socket joints, your deltoids have a lot to do, moving your arms up, forward, outward, and backward.
 Your trapezius also has multiple jobs, pulling your scapula up and back and moving your neck.
 For this reason, no one exercise does a good job of training your complete shoulders.
 In fact, when we break your shoulders into four areas, it’s difficult to find one exercise that effectively hits any two areas.
-Let’s delve into this and see what the science says about best training each area.
+Let’s delve into this and see what the science says about the best shoulder exercises.

 The deltoids are composed of three heads that originate at different points on the shoulder girdle but all converge on one common tendon that inserts on the humerus.

-• The medial (middle) lifts the arm up out to the sides.
+• The medial deltoid (middle) lifts the arm up out to the sides.

-• The posterior (rear) works with the lats to move the arms backwards.
+• The posterior deltoid (rear) works with the lats to move the arms backwards.

 We’ve focused on three electromyography (EMG) studies, each of which measured deltoid responses to various shoulder and other exercises.
 There are a lot of shoulder exercises and variations (think of all the ways you can press overhead, for example), so, unfortunately, the studies don’t cover some of the things we wish they did.
 Also, the two studies with multiple subjects tested many fewer exercises than the study with only one subject (the scientist, himself).
 So, individually, each has limitations, but together they form a clearer picture.